 Effect of novel predator on survival

 When we assessed the impact of quolls on melomys survival between trapping sessions the best supported model was one in which survival rates between sessions were lower at quoll-invaded sites than at quoll-free sites, and recapture rates were session-dependent (Table 2).
 All other models were more than 4 AIC units from this best model, and so clearly inferior descriptions of the data.
-From the best-supported model, estimates of apparent survival for the intervals between the capture sessions were substantially higher at quoll-free sites (S2017–2018 = 0.368; S2018–2019 = 0.225) than at quoll-invaded sites (S2017–2018 = 0.207; S2018–2019 = 0.091; Fig. 1).
-The differing survival probability between sessions is largely explained by the time difference between intervals (2017–2018 = 9 months vs. 2018–2019 = 13 months; Fig. 2).
+From the best-supported model, estimates of apparent survival (S) for the intervals between the capture sessions were substantially higher at quoll-free sites (S2017–2018 = 0.368; S2018–2019 = 0.225) than at quoll-invaded sites (S2017–2018 = 0.207; S2018–2019 = 0.091; Fig. 2).
+The differing survival probability between sessions is largely explained by the time difference between intervals (2017–2018 = 9 months vs. 2018–2019 = 13 months; Fig. 3).

-Figure 1.
-Between trapping session survival ( s.e.) of grassland melomys (Melomys burtoni) on Indian Island in quoll-invaded (n = 4) and quoll-free (n = 3) populations on Indian Island, Northern Territory, Australia.
+Figure 2.
+Between trapping session survival ( 95% CI) of grassland melomys (Melomys burtoni) on Indian Island in quoll-invaded (n = 4) and quoll-free (n = 3) populations on Indian Island, Northern Territory, Australia.

 Table 2.
 Results of Cormack-Jolly-Seber analyses used to compare survival (Phi) and recapture (p) probabilities of grassland melomys (Melomys burtoni) on Indian Island, Northern Territory, Australia.
-The symbols ‘.’ and ‘t’ refer to constant and time, respectively.
+The symbols ‘.’ and ‘t’ refer to constant and time, respectively, while ‘g’ denotes the two groups (quoll free versus quolls present).
 Table shows AIC values and associated AIC weights, model likelihood, number of parameters (N), and model deviance.
 The term ‘w/b’ indicates that within trapping session survival rates (s1-s3, s5-s7, s9-s11) were constant and equivalent, and different to the between trapping session survival rates (s4, s8).
 The term ‘group w/b’ is as above, except that between trapping session survival rates differed between the two groups.